IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/service-spec-query.md

     "name": "zmqpubsub",
     "protocol": "tcp"
   },
+  "type_params": {"ssl": false}
   "address" : "127.0.0.1",
   "port": 8999,
-  "properties": {"dataType": "float", "unit": "F", "sensorType": "ambient"}, "comm_params": {"ssl": false}
+  "properties": {"dataType": "float", "unit": "F", "sensorType": "ambient"}
 }
 ```

 Notice that it looks exactly like the specification in the previous section.
 An address and port number in a query
 implies that the client already knows where the service is, thus, iecf will not search for the service.
 Instead,
 a client instance connected to a service at the given address and port will be returned.
-Also,
-notice the `comm_params` field which tells the `zmqpubsub` plugin to make an insecure connection to the found service.
+Note also, that the
+`type_params` field here can be used in the same way as the one in the service specification.

+#### Learn more

+* An [overview of communication plugins]{@tutorial plugin}

 [1]: http://en.wikipedia.org/wiki/Multicast_DNS
 [2]: http://zguide.zeromq.org/page:all#Getting-the-Message-Out